Article by: Content Team

 Estimated 10 minutes read

-Cortisol is a steroid hormone made in the adrenal glands and released into the blood.
-Most cells have receptors for this hormone, which works in your body in several ways.
-This hormone helps control your body's blood sugar levels and metabolism and influences water and salt balance, blood pressure, memory, and the ability to fight infection.
-Like many other hormones, cortisol affects the circadian rhythm (sleep and wake cycle), with the highest levels in the morning and the lowest around midnight.
+Cortisol is a hormone made in the adrenal glands.
+It affects your body in many ways.
+It helps control blood sugar levels, metabolism, water and salt balance, blood pressure, memory, and fighting infection.
+Cortisol also affects our sleep and wake cycle.
+It is highest in the morning and lowest at midnight.

 Cortisol plays an essential role in many bodily functions, such as.